02 January 2014

 Over on Twitter, Dragon Cobolt has an incisive comment about how this produces an ethical dimension which contrasts with other games.

 So, my friend Jay was recently in a D&D game she had to quickly leave when the party went pretty quickly to torturing a captured NPC for information and it hit me how … the adventure and the mechanics both incentivize and encourage the players to unpeople stuff.
 And like, torture in D&D is kinda toothless?
-It’s just a rethemed skill check and if you’re not particularly engaged with the setting or the roleplaying, it can go by in a literal blink.
+It’s just a re-themed skill check and if you’re not particularly engaged with the setting or the roleplaying, it can go by in a literal blink.
 “I rough him up for the password” “okay, that’s a DC12 intimidation check.”

 Contrast with Unknown Armies.
-Unknown Armies actually has a … relatively robust coercion system for when you want to get an NPC to do something they’d rather not - and it’s infinitely more … visceral and bone cracking.
+Unknown Armies actually has a … relatively robust coercion system for when you want to get an NPC to do something they’d rather not — and it’s infinitely more … visceral and bone cracking.
 Mechanically and narratively, you’re made deeply aware?
 It’s not just rolling percentiles, you need to know how you’re hurting someone.
 Hammering their helplessness gauge with threatening to ruin their lives, hammering their isolation by duct taping them up in a cargo container, that kind of thing.
-And those things then have effects on your character - using a blowtorch on someone’s thigh?
-That's a violence stress check.
-That’s going to change yourself.
-The game asks: Are you willing to become the kind of girl who will blowtorch someone’s thigh until they do what you want?

 That’s why I’ve never seen the kind of cavalier disregard for NPCs in any of the UA games I’ve run.
 People … shy away from the pain when it’s real.
 Which, like … that’s good?
 I think that’s good.

-Another idea that comes out of a conversation with Zed Lopez about a game based on 2d6 rolls, rather than percentile rolls.
+This similar mechanic comes out of a conversation with Zed Lopez about a game based on 2d6 rolls, rather than percentile rolls.

 • under Hardened